-“We felt we didn’t have a choice,” said Janet Neufeld, superintendent of Twin Valley schools, which will end the academic year on Friday, 12 days early.
+“We felt we didn’t have a choice,” said Janet Neufeld, superintendent of Twin Valley schools, which will end the academic year 12 days early.

 “It’s not good for kids, it’s not good for families,” said Neufeld, whose district serves 590 students in eastern Kansas.
 “But we’re trying to keep the ship from sinking.”

 I hate to point out that all this is taking place in an environment where the economy of the country is rapidly bouncing back.
 But back to our backward Brownback Kansas.

 “Early school closings and program reductions are signs of a budget sinkhole in Kansas, where Brownback and the Republican-controlled legislature approved large income tax reductions in 2012 and 2013.
 They said reduced levies would spur economic activity that would compensate for lost state revenue.
 The governor called his move to gradually end the income tax “an experiment.”

 Something else that will surely damn you for all eternity and complicate your afterlife plans—why would you, a self-proclaimed Christian, so easily sell your soul?
 Do you really think that I am blind?
 You think that I am some type oxymoronic infallible amateur, that I cannot see how you changed your views on clean energy, wind energy–all because your largest single donor is trying to create an Ayn Randian Kansas Koch Kingdom in a land that will soon resemble a Mad Max post apoplectic landscape? l always loved a good blow, yet you are too stupid to harness my free stuff.